 - 15 September 1630 – Provision for the oldest son of his heir – Sir Edward also made a provision for the oldest son of his oldest son and heir, Edward.
 If Edward the younger had a son, he would have if the ward should have £200 per year when he reached his majority.

 Sir Edward and Dame Anne’s Deaths

 One of the saddest parts of this story is that Sir Edward died a month before his youngest child, William, was baptized.
-It is possible that he met his son before his death, but it is equally as possible that he missed his birth and baptism.
 This would have been such a difficult thing for Dame Anne to endure.

 Dame Anne only lived another three years.
 She died on 6 July 1633 and was buried with her husband.
 The most remarkable part of their deaths and burial is their burial monument.
 The inscriptions give such a sweet glimpse into their personal lives.
 Here is the first inscription:

 To the memories of Sir Edward Gostwyke Knt. and Baronet, and Dame Anna his wife, eldest daughter of John Wentworth of Gosfield in Essex, Esqr., by whom he had issue 3 sonnes and 5 daughters.
 (They lived vertuously and died religiously).
 Shee in her widowhood like a true Turtle never joying after his departure till her dyinge Day.